How Do You Negotiate Selling Your Gold Coast Home?

 How Offers Really Work

 Most people think an offer is just a number on paper.
 It is more than that.
 Each offer comes with conditions.
 For example, is it subject to finance?
 Does the buyer want a long settlement?
 Are they asking for repairs or furniture inclusions?
-A higher price is not always better if the terms are a hassle or risk a failed settlement.
+A higher price is not always better if the terms are a hassle or involve a risk of a failed settlement.
 A calm agent will help you weigh up both price and conditions before you say yes or counter.

 What If You Get a Lowball Offer?